kimdurante/gis-workshop-waml-template/content/layers.md

 * a valid spatial reference system (SRS).
 Use of the Web Mercator projection (EPSG:3857) is not recommended
 * a geographic extent (bounding box coordinates)

-Renaming Files
+**Renaming Files**.
 Run [this script] to rename files containing invalid characters.

-List Data
+**List Data**.
 Run [this script](https://raw.githubusercontent.com/kimdurante/metadataWorkflow/master/checkData.py) to create a csv list of filenames, SRSs, and data types for shapefiles and/or GeoTIFFs.

 ### Registering Data Layers in SDR